JustinBJo/CSE3000/forms/final_assessment.md

 ### 8. Which of the following best describes the role of the prior probability in Bayes' Rule?
 - It measures the compatibility of evidence with a hypothesis.
 - It is the initial belief about an event before new evidence is considered.
+V
 - It is the total probability of the evidence occurring.
 - It represents the updated belief after considering new evidence.
 - Not sure

 ### 9. In Bayesian classification, which of the following describes a Type I error?
 - Incorrectly classifying an item as belonging to a class when it does not.
+V
 - Failing to classify an item into a class when it belongs there.
 - Miscalculating the prior probability of a class.
 - Minimizing the posterior probability of an incorrect classification.